bufbuild-ru/docs/docs/generate/tutorial/index.md

 ## Define a module

 Modules represent a collection of files that are configured, built, and versioned as a logical unit when performing Buf operations.
-Workspaces are collections of modules and are configured by the `buf.yaml` configuration file, which should usually be put above the directories that contain the modules within it.For example, a `buf-codegen-tutorial` workspace with a single module would be structured like this (this workspace is the example throughout):
+Workspaces are collections of modules and are configured by the `buf.yaml` configuration file, which should usually be put above the directories that contain the modules within it.

+For example, a `buf-codegen-tutorial` workspace with a single module would be structured like this (this workspace is the example throughout):

 ```text
 buf-codegen-tutorial